Spoilers For Friday’s ‘General Hospital: Cameron’s Feeling Torn

 Cameron has had a crush on Josslyn for a long time now, but she never realized it.
 She was involved with Oscar in the early days of Cam’s crush, and then she was mourning her beau’s death.

-The sneak peek for Friday’s episode of General Hospital that was posted on Twitter reveals that Cameron will hang out with Dev as he tries to figure out what to do.
-Spoilers suggest that Dev will toss out some advice, telling his pal to just pick one of the two ladies and go for it.
+The sneak peek for Friday’s episode reveals Cameron will hang out with Dev as he tries to figure out what to do.
+Spoilers suggest Dev will toss out some advice, telling his pal to just pick one of the two ladies and go for it.

-That’s easy for Dev to say, but General Hospital teasers suggest that Cameron might not see this suggestion as all that helpful.
+That’s easy for Dev to say, but teasers suggest Cameron might not see this suggestion as all that helpful.

 "He has made his family's life better just by being here." #GH pic.twitter.com/af1cMzUBY1